What is HVLP Spraying?

 The hose is long enough (25 feet or more) to keep the turbine exhaust away from the area being sprayed, and so finish doesn’t get into the turbine.

 Want to see all this in action?
 Rob Johnstone at Woodworker’s Journal has a nice video in his article, “How to Use an HVLP Sprayer,” showing a current Fuji system and spray gun.
 You’ll see how easy this is.
-(You can find lots more tips here at my Fuji Spray News & Tips blog.)
+(You can find lots more tips here at my Fuji Spray News & Tips blog, and videos about spraying here.)

 HVLP spray systems are easy to use